Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/03-WTP-PoC/code/Base_Mediator/READMECreateMediatorVM.md

 1. Preparation
     Login as user "compila".
-    Add to user compila's ".profile" two additional variables at the end of the file which are pointing to the YUMA location and to the ONF PoC location.
+    Add to user compila's ".profile" and ".bashrc" two additional variables at the end of the file which are pointing to the YUMA location and to the ONF PoC location.
     ```
     export YUMA="$HOME/app/poc2-md/open-yuma"
     export ONFPOC="$HOME/app/CENTENNIAL/03-WTP-PoC"